PaulBarrett79/paulbarrett79.github.io/content/studies/digital-youth-index-interactive-data.md

 ## Next steps

+The redesigned tool resulted in an immediate uptick in traffic.
+While specific post-launch task completion rates are pending, the changes addressed all core feedback points, aiming to reduce user frustration, decrease time-on-task, and improve data comprehension by optimizing screen real estate for visualizations.

-We now need to get feedback from users on this new design, validate it is still working for them and see where further improvements can be made.
-There has already been an uptick in traffic since this went live!
+The team now need to get feedback from users on this new design, validate it is still working for them and see where further improvements can be made.